bwz3rbot/Youtube-Uploader/README.md

 <img src="https://imgur.com/kEHxP9e.png"/>

 13. In the __Credentials__ tab of your __Dashboard__, download your client secret.
 Rename the file to `OAUTH.env.json` and move it to the root directory of this codebase.
 __DO NOT SHARE THE CLIENT SECRET WITH ANYONE.
-IT IS YOUR APPLICATIONS' PASSWORD.__
+IT IS YOUR APPLICATIONS PASSWORD.__
 <img src="https://imgur.com/upgyYzI.png"/>